Pi-thagoras/the-chicken-pen/economics/econs_year_12/ADAS.md

 X-Axis: Real GDP
 Y-Axis: **Price Levels**

+**Productivity improvements**, shifts both supply curves the the right

 Infer from the national income (x-axis) -> production and hence cyclical employment
 - Other major economic indicators are shown on the ADAS diagram.